 Site and Soil: Blueberry bushes like 1/2 day to full sun and well-drained, acidic soil.

-Pollination Requirements: Blueberries are self-fertile however is you plant two varieties you will get greater fruit production.
+Pollination Requirements: Blueberries are partially self-fertile.
+Plant two varieties for greater fruit production

 Bearing Age: 1-2 years after planting